swabhs/blog/_posts/2016-08-20-acl-in-berlin.markdown

 #### Fernanda Ferreira

+Humans are obviously the best parsers, so much so that our brains are wired to account for disfluency, even before it occurs.
+We definitely parse language left to right, we don't necessarily always build trees bottom up.

-Fascinating talk.
+Fascinating talk!
 I’m a big sucker for anything involving language and human psychology - so I was on the edge of the seat for this one.

 ---